The SEAS Portal is a collection of academic planning tools for students, faculty, and staff in the School of Engineering and Applied Sciences.

 Personal flowsheets are interactive and dynamic.
 Students can click on the boxes to see which course can be used to satisfy a requirement (General) or see the requisites (Readiness).
 Clicking on the course number will open a link to that course in the Undergraduate Catalog.

-Submit force registration requests for SEAS and MTH courses.
+Submit force registration requests for SEAS, MTH, and CHE courses.
 Select the course, section, and appropriate reason for the request.
 Students may need to provide a justification or supporting documentation.

 Request credit limit overrides to the 19 Fall/Spring, 14 Summer, and 5 Winter term credit maximums.